celestinhermez/recommendation_engine_ibm/README.md

 ## Installation

 In order to install this package, simply type
-`pip install article-recommender` in the terminal.
+`pip install article_recommender` in the terminal.
+Then, the main class can be imported by `from article_recommender import ArticleRecommender`.
 In order to run everything properly (including the development notebook), the following libraries need to be installed locally:
 * numpy
 * pandas